hubertkozik/promAgency/README.md

 # promAgency Landing Page

-This repo contains a simple landing page written in React.js and SASS.
-Website is mobile friendly.
+This repo contains a landing page written in React.js and SASS.
+Website is built with responsive web design approach.
 This page is hosted on github pages, so you can see it anytime and from anywhere.

 ## Link to see this page